DaBusch/netbattalion/netbatJS/README.md

 # netbatJS

-A minimalistic javascript framework to put all your javascript functions into your HTML-dom attributes.
+A minimalistic javascript framework to put all your javascript code into your HTML-dom attributes.
 Inspired by Alpine JS and HTMX.

 Just 510 Bytes!!!
-(This Text has 683 Bytes)
+(This Text has 678 Bytes)

 It works, but is maybe not yet finished.